Rare red warning issued as UK braces for Storm Darragh

 Roads, bridges and railway lines may be closed, with delays and cancellations likely to bus, train and ferry services and flights.

-The fourth named storm of the season is also expected to bring heavy rain over the weekend, with around 130 flood warnings and alerts in place across the UK.
+The fourth named storm of the season is also expected to bring heavy rain over the weekend, with more than 100 flood warnings and alerts in place across the UK.

+An amber warning for rain is in place in Wales from 3am to 6pm on Saturday with heavy rain likely to lead to disruption to transport and infrastructure.

+Periods of heavy rain in south and mid-Wales through Saturday will see 20-30mm of rain likely to fall in three to six hours, with totals of 80-90mm likely by the time rain begins to ease in the evening.

 A yellow warning for rain is in place for Northern Ireland and Wales, which were badly affected by flooding during Storm Bert, as well as parts of Scotland from 3pm on Friday until noon on Saturday.